platard/mtm6404-to-do-list/instructions.md

 ```

 ## Completed task
-1. Retrieve data from the form: Use the 'onChange' event attribute to call the 'changeHandler' function when the checkbox value changes, update the 'checked' attribute value.
+1. Retrieve data from the input checkbox: Use the 'onChange' event attribute to call the 'changeHandler' function when the checkbox value changes, update the 'checked' attribute value.
 ```
 checked={props.item.complete}
 onChange={changeHandler}